Eye Drops & Medications: Shake all medicated drops before using.

 #2 Prednisolone (steroid, pink/white top, 5.0mL/80 drops).
-Shake before using.
 Take one drop in procedure eye 4x daily for one week, 3x daily for one week, 2x daily for 2 weeks, 1x daily for 2 weeks, then stop.
+You can expect to have some crusting on your eyelashes after using this drop.
 Notify a Brinton Vision doctor if you have used steroid medicines before or if you start a new steroid medication (pill, cream, mist, inhaler, injection, prednisone, etc.) while taking the drops above.
-This combination can lead to a painless increase in eye pressure and vision As long as you are taking a steroid eye drop you need to have your eye pressure checked in our office no less than every 4 weeks.
+This combination can lead to a painless increase in eye pressure and vision loss.
+As long as you are taking a steroid eye drop you need to have your eye pressure checked in our office no less than every 4 weeks.

 #5 Percocet (oxycodone-acetaminophen 5-325).
 Take 1 tab every 4-6 hours as needed for pain.
 Twelve to twenty-four tabs are dispensed with no refills for use in the first one to four days after surgery, however most patients find they no longer require Percocet use after 3 days.
 Percocet contains Tylenol (acetaminophen) like many other prescription pain medications.
 If you take Percocet, do not take additional Tylenol as this can be dangerous.
 NSAIDS such as Aleve/naproxen or Advil/Motrin/ibuprofen are a good alternative and may be taken along with Percocet.
 It is a good idea to take these pills with food since they can cause an upset stomach.